gardener/gardener/docs/proposals/19-migrating-observability-stack-to-operators.md

 ---
-title:  Observability Stack - Migrating to the prometheus-operator and fluent-bit operator
+title: 19 Observability Stack - Migrating to the prometheus-operator and fluent-bit-operator
 gep-number: 0019
 creation-date: 2022-06-21
 status: implementable